Desktop Screen Sharing with Flash Video Chat Software

-Screen sharing requires a driver to capture the screen and simulate a webcam.
-There are multiple webcam simulation drivers of this type, commercial and free software packages.
+There are multiple webcam simulation drivers of this type, both commercial and free software packages.

 Windows